jidindinesh/jidindinesh.github.io/_workinprogress/broadcasting.md

 "If you get good at Broadcasting, you will have this super useful skill that very very few people have. "

+These wise words should be enough to pull you through to the end of the article.

 Two tensors must have the same shape in order to perform element-wise operations on them and arithmetic operations are element-wise operations.
 Arithmetic operations on tensors with scalar values can be done in two ways:

 * Using symbolic operations